Understanding Modules

 Helpful Tips!

-• The first number refers to how advanced the course is – a 1000-level course is Introductory and designed for first year students.
-A 4000-level course is very advanced, usually specialized, and aimed at students in Year 4.
+• The first number refers to how advanced the course is: a 1000-level course is introductory and designed for first-year students, while a 4000-level course is quite advanced, usually specialized, and aimed at students in Year 4.
+The department distinguishes between 2100-level courses, which are non-essay elective courses aimed at students from all programs and disciplines, and 2200-level courses, which are second-year courses, usually essay courses, open to all students but designed for those in History modules.

 • 2 = Canada